sherinksaji/TimeSync/README.md

 # TimeSync
 TimeSync is an app that syncs Timetables.
+It was made using Android Studio.
 This app uses Firebase RealtimeDatabase.
 When pressing build, in values.xml file there may be an error.
 If there is, here is a quick fix:
 	in line 1577, just change the hyphen in <overlayable name="rotary-ui"> to underscore.